 Fortunately, parents and kids need not give up tuna altogether.

 There are two main kinds of canned tuna: chunk light and solid or chunk white (albacore).
 All canned white tuna is albacore.
-Its mercury levels are almost three times higher than the smaller skipjack, used in most canned light tuna.
+Its mercury levels are almost three times higher than the smaller skipjack tuna, used in most canned light tuna products.

 These recommendations are based on EPA guidance and estimates of mercury in the most popular canned tunas:

 - Canned white, or albacore (0.32 parts per million of mercury).
 Children under six can eat up to one 3-ounce portion a month; children from 6–12, two 4.5-ounce portions a month.
-Adults, including pregnant women, can safely eat it up to three times a month (women, 6-ounce portions; men, 8-ounce portions).
+Adults, including pregnant women, can safely eat this kind of tuna up to three times a month (women, 6-ounce portions; men, 8-ounce portions).

 - Canned light – the safer choice (0.12 parts per million of mercury).
 Children under six can eat up to three 3-ounce portions per month.
 Older children and adults can safely eat it once a week.
 But look out for "gourmet" or "tonno" labels.
 They are made with bigger yellowfin tuna and can contain mercury levels comparable to canned white.